mayfrost/guides/COMMUNICATION.md

 * Select "Use proxies baed on their predefined patterns".

 ### YOUR OWN EEPSITE
-* Your own eepsite is already active but invisible, the directory located at:
+* Your own eepsite is already active but invisible, the directory is located at:
 `~/.i2p/eepsite/docroot/`

 * The I2P Tunnel Manager contains the setting of your eepsite.

 ### IRC
 * Add the I2P network
 `/server add -network i2p localhost 6668`
 * Connect